vishwajeetkr/Deep_News_Classifier/README.md

 A Bidirectional LSTM and Attention model capable of detecting News categories.

 * This model is trained to generalize a set of not-yet annotated News Headlines.
-* This model can guess the correct News Headline category of data not necessarily belonging to the same source of the News Headlines dataset.
+* This model can guess the News Headline category of data not necessarily belonging to the same source of the News Headlines dataset.

 ## Prerequisites